fablabbcn/smartcitizen-docs/docs/start.md

 *ADD YOUR SMART CITIZEN KIT*

-On the upper right menu click on **Log in** and write the access credentials you just choosed.
+On the upper right menu click on **Log in** and write the access credentials you just choose.
 Go on your user icon on the upper right corner and click [Profile](https://smartcitizen.me/profile/kits).
-On your kit's profile page clik on [Add a new kit](https://smartcitizen.me/kits/new).
+On your kit's profile page click on [Add a new kit](https://smartcitizen.me/kits/new).

-Please, provide basic information about your kit so others can understandt better how you set it up and how you plan to use it.
+Please, provide basic information about your kit so others can understand better how you set it up and how you plan to use it.

  - **Title** - Give your SCK a name.
 This title will be associated with your SCK data.